Santa Cruz Mountains Art Center

 Anouk Johanna is a Californian artist / teacher working in many different media.

-She is an accomplished pen and ink artist, painter, ceramic sculptor and printmaker as well as a jewelry designer and scrimshaw artist whose work has been sold nationally and internationally for more than 30 years to private collectors through shows and her website as well as through galleries.
+Anouk Johanna is an accomplished painter, pen and ink artist, ceramic sculptor and printmaker as well as a jewelry designer and scrimshaw artist whose work has been sold nationally and internationally for more than 30 years to private collectors through shows and her website as well as through galleries.
 Her scrimshaw art has been written up in many national and international magazines.

 At Left: "Polar Bear Mothers & Cubs", hand-engraved and painted images on a fossilized walrus "netsinker" (about 5000 yrs old) placed on a handmade Bolivian rosewood stand inlayed with mammoth and fossil walrus ivory.
 Not for Sale - Value $3100